-As one would imagine with QB Sefo Liufau making 40 career starts over the past four seasons, the Buffaloes don't have a lot of "starts" by other players at the position.
-But research by our friends in Temple's SID department shows that CU ranks only 16th nationally in the fewest starts made by players returning at the position -3 (all by sophomore Steven Montez).
-But he did appear in 11 games including the Alamo Bowl, and in his first career start was the first player in school history to run for 100 yards and pass for 300.
-A look nationally (games-total number of games played by returning quarterbacks, includes transfers):
+As one would imagine with QB Sefo Liufau making 40 career starts over the past four seasons, the Buffaloes didn't have a lot of "starts" by other players at the position.
+Research Temple sports information showed that CU ranked 16th nationally (out of 129 schools) in the fewest starts made by players returning at the position (3, all by sophomore Steven Montez).
+Texas State had no returning players that even appeared in a single game at quarterback, and was joined by seven other schools that did not return anyone who made a single start.
+The Buffs had the fewest starts at the position returning by any Pac-12 school.